NYU-CSO/recitation/r3/README.md

 {
 	char *bigstring = "look at our code, our code is amazing";
 	char *smallstring = "our code";
-	int index;
-	char *substring = strstr(bigstring, smallstring, &index);
+	char *substring = strstr(bigstring, smallstring);
-	printf("substring: %s\nindex: &d\n", substring, index);
+	printf("substring: %s\n", substring);
 	return 0;
 }
 ```
-Implement the function `strstr()` that takes in 3 parameters: a "haystack" string, a "needle" string, and a pointer to an integer called index.
-The function finds the first occurrence of the "needle" in the "haystack", and sets what `index` is pointing to to be the index where "needle" was first found, and returns a pointer to the location of the first occurrence of "needle" in "haystack."
-If "needle" is not found in "haystack," then the function should return a null pointer, and index should be set to -1.
+Implement the function `strstr()`.
+It takes 2 parameters: a _haystack_ string, and a _needle_ string.
+The function finds the first occurrence of the _needle_ string in the _haystack_ string, and returns a pointer to the location of this first occurrence.
+If _needle_ is not found in _haystack_, then the function should return a null pointer.

 Exercise 4 -- The Seg Fault In Our Char Stars
 -----